 Your IT manager, James, has severe depression that requires him to stay home sometimes.
 The condition also demands frequent doctor’s office visits, where he works for a few hours and then leaves for the rest of the day.
 How do you account for his hours away from the business?

-- What are your options?
-Under some circumstances, employees may take FMLA leave intermittently — which means taking leave in short blocks of time, or by reducing their normal weekly or daily work schedules.
+- Under some circumstances, employees may take FMLA leave intermittently — which means taking leave in short blocks of time, or by reducing their normal weekly or daily work schedules.

-- How to manage intermittent leave?
-James needs to fill out a leave request form and provide medical certification.
-He also needs to inform his supervisor every time he takes intermittent leave, and complete the FMLA and/or state law time sheets accurately to track authorized leave.
+- To manage intermittent leave, you’ll need James to fill out a leave request form and provide medical certification.
+He also needs to inform his supervisor every time he takes intermittent leave and complete the FMLA and/or state law time sheets accurately to track authorized leave.

 Military caregiver leave under the FMLA

-The husband of one of your call center employee’s suffered a severe leg injury in the line of duty.
+The husband of one of your call center employees suffered a severe leg injury in the line of duty.
 She’d like to assist him with his medical appointments for the injury, but it would require taking time off.
-Is the permitted to do this?
+Is she permitted to do this?

-- Do you understand the distinctions?
-Employers should recognize this type of leave exists … and that it’s different from the usual 12-week FMLA scenarios.
-Leave is longer and more broad; plus it’s not for an employee who is sick, but for an employee who is acting as a caregiver.
+- Employers should recognize this type of leave exists -- and that it’s different from the usual 12-week FMLA scenarios.
+Leave is longer and broader; plus it’s not for an employee who is sick, but for an employee who is acting as a caregiver.

-- What steps to take?
-The most important tasks are obtaining medical documentation/certification and, like other types of FMLA leave, carefully tracking time taken.
+- The most important steps to take are obtaining medical documentation/certification and, like other types of FMLA leave, carefully tracking time taken.